COIN (COIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 COIN Price Prediction for 2025–2050

-According to your COIN price prediction, the value of COIN is expected to change by 238.64%, reaching a price of 0USD by 2050.
+According to your COIN price prediction, the value of COIN is expected to change by 238.64%, reaching a price of --USD by 2050.

 - 2025$ --0.00%